Trust at Dryx

 Sanitizer unit tests

 39 per-transform test cases covering path canonicalization, schema stamping, namespace assertion, and pipeline composition.
-Public workflow: sanitizer-tests.yml.
+Runs in CI.
 Status: green.

 4